moderndatacompany/dataos.info/docs/interfaces.md

 The Graphical User Interface offers an intuitive and visually engaging way to interact with DataOS and its components.
 This makes DataOS accessible to users with varying technical expertise, enhancing user experience and usability.
 For example, applications like Atlas and Lens Explorer provide graphical user interfaces for tasks such as creating visualizations, building dashboards, and interacting with the semantic layer.

+## Application Programming Interface (API)

+The Application Programming Interface (API) in DataOS provides a way to interact with the core components, libraries, and services.
+APIs act as intermediaries, allowing users/applications to access DataOS functionality and resources.
+APIs empower data  developers to create diverse applications and services, leveraging the full functionality of DataOS.

-The choice of interface depends on factors such as specific applications, user requirements, and the capabilities of individual components.
-By leveraging these interfaces effectively, users can navigate their data journey within DataOS and unlock its full potential.
+<aside>The choice of interface (CLI, GUI or API) depends on factors such as specific applications, user requirements, and the capabilities of individual components.
+By leveraging these interfaces effectively, users can navigate their data journey within DataOS and unlock its full potential.</aside>

-From the DataOS UI, you can access the unique capabilities of the components and apps.
+From the DataOS Home app, you can access the unique capabilities of the components and apps.
 ![dataos_homepage.png](interfaces/dataos_homepage.png)

 **Atlas**